-Because occupations involving physical labor dominate the local economy, Luther is generally considered to be a blue-collar town.
-39.46% of the Luther workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Luther is a town of sales and office workers, construction workers and builders, and service providers.
-There are especially a lot of people living in Luther who work in office and administrative support (17.02%), teaching (8.51%), and sales jobs (7.74%).
+Luther is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Luther is a town of sales and office workers, service providers, and construction workers and builders.
+There are especially a lot of people living in Luther who work in office and administrative support (12.23%), sales jobs (10.89%), and food service (6.37%).

 Luther is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Luther in 2010 was $22,390, which is upper middle income relative to Oklahoma, and middle income relative to the rest of the US.
-This equates to an annual income of $89,560 for a family of four.
+The per capita income in Luther in 2018 was $28,378, which is wealthy relative to Oklahoma, and middle income relative to the rest of the US.
+This equates to an annual income of $113,512 for a family of four.
 However, Luther contains both very wealthy and poor people as well.

-Luther is a somewhat ethnically-diverse town.
+Luther is a very ethnically-diverse town.
 The people who call Luther home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Luther residents report their race to be White, followed by Native American.
-Luther also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.91% of the town’s residents.
-Important ancestries of people in Luther include English, European, Irish, and French .
+Important ancestries of people in Luther include Irish, German, English, Dutch, and Scottish.

 The most common language spoken in Luther is English.
-Other important languages spoken here include Spanish and Korean.
+Other important languages spoken here include Italian and Spanish.